landelare/ue5coro/README.md

 `#include "UE5Coro.h"` gives you every functionality that UE5Coro provides, `#include "UE5CoroGAS.h"` gives you all the UE5CoroGAS functionality, etc.
+Using these meta-headers is the recommended and supported approach.
 You may opt to IWYU the various smaller headers, but no guidance is given as to which feature requires which header.
+IDEs most commonly used with Unreal Engine are known to fail to suggest the correct header for some features.

 Click these links for the detailed description of the main features provided by these plugins, or keep reading for a few highlights.